Let’s look at menu planning today.

-Here’s the thing – there are lots of reasons not to cook for yourself.
+There are lots of reasons not to cook for yourself.
 Certainly, there are tons of good services out there, some that won’t expand your waistline too badly.
 But there are more reasons to do the cooking yourself.
-You reduce waste, you keep better control of what goes into your food and, hence, onto your hips, it’s a great family activity.
+You reduce waste.
+You keep better control of what goes into your food and, hence, onto your hips.
+It’s a great family activity.
 I could go on.
 But let’s assume that you’ve already decided that you need to cook more at home.
 Where and how to begin?

 That’s where menu planning comes in.
 Having a plan makes it a lot easier to come home and start cooking, maybe after a short rest or other decompression ritual.
 On the other hand, if you come home at a dead heat and find that all you have in your fridge is a pound of frozen chicken breasts and no clue what you were going to do with them, then it’s all too easy to hit the drive-thru again.
 Also, if you have a plan and you forgot to get the chicken breasts out of the freezer, you can still cook because tomorrow night’s dinner is a salad and all you have to do is put the chicken breasts in the fridge, then make the salad, instead.